 The 8th Making Cities Liveable Conference will be held from the 6 – 7 July 2015.
-With Melbourne being named the world’s most liveable city for the fourth year in a row, it is only fitting that the 2015 conference is being held at Hilton on the Park, Melbourne.
+With Melbourne being named the world’s most liveable city for the fourth year in a row, it is only fitting that the 2015 conference is being held at Pullman Melbourne on the Park.

 2015 will be our 8th Annual Conference, continuing our support for improving the quality of life in our capitals and major regional cities.
 You are invited to join us as we continue our focus on healthy, sustainable, resilient cities as we address the conference theme, Liveable Cities for the Future.

 Australians enjoy some of the most liveable cities in the world.
 However the future and liveability of our cities face a number of challenges in the next 10 years.
 Delegates and speakers are invited to come together as we address these issues of increase populations demands, affordable and adequate housing, transport and mobility, job disbursement, resource management, public health and planning for an ageing population.

 With three-quarters of Australians living in 18 major cities, the way cities are developed is vitally important to accommodate future growth and change.
 The conference will examine the challenges, opportunities, trends and issues currently facing cities and future development.

 The conference program will include an extensive range of topics with Keynotes, Concurrent Sessions, Case Studies, Workshops and Posters.

 - Planning for liveable, active and healthy cities